 - 11.00am Social lessons.
 From conflict resolution to developing healthy self-esteem, children who often come from challenging home environments are taught social and personal skills.

 - 13.00pm Health lessons.
 Children are taught practical health and hygiene tips.
-Example topics include how to prevent malaria and the prevention, recognition and response to child abuse.

 - 14.00pm Letter writing and career planning.
 Older children work with project staff to identify their strengths and interests, setting realistic goals for their future.